Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Vacuum with Cosmological Constant

 This can be expressed as the form of \eqref{hamiltonian_potential}:

 with the quadratic potential $\MV_\Lambda(X)= -\frac{cl_p}{2l_s^2}+\frac{cl_p}{2l_\Lambda^2}(X^-)^2$ and the metric of the 2D mini-superspace (\textit{supermetric})

 where $a,b=+,-$, and the mini-superspace is ``Lorentzian", $\rm{det}\MG_{ab}<0$, as consistent with the general result \cite{DeWitt:1967yk}.
-Note here that the lifted space is not conformally flat due to $\Lambda\neq0$, which does not allow one to apply the ED method and directly find Schrodinger symmetries \cite{universe9120503}.
+Note here that the lifted space is not conformally flat due to $\Lambda\neq0$, which makes the ED-lift method not very effective in practice for finding Schrödinger symmetries \cite{BenAchour:2022fif} (see Appendix \ref{A:ED}).